-USMLE Step3 STEP3 Exam Questions in PDF
+USMLE Step3 STEP3 Dumps in PDF

-Free USMLE STEP3 Dumps Questions (page: 16)
+Free USMLE STEP3 Real Questions (page: 16)

 A30-year-old female presents to your office for the evaluation of a rash on her back.
 It has been present and growing for about a week.
 Along with this rash, she has had a fever, headache, myalgias, and fatigue.
 Her symptoms started about a week after returning from a camping trip to New England.
 She denies having any bites from ticks or other insects and exposure to poison ivy and has had no wounds to her skin.
 On examination, her temperature is 99.5°F and her v ital signs are otherwise normal.
 Her rash is shown in Figure.
 Her examination is otherwise unremarkable.